Screaming Bloody Murder: Singles

 The songs "Screaming Bloody Murder" and "Skumfuk" were performed on Jimmy Kimmel Live! on March 31, 2011.
 "Screaming Bloody Murder" was also performed on Lopez Tonight on April 14, 2011.

-"Baby You Don't Wanna Know", along with "Time for You to Go", was one of the two songs that were written and recorded by the band at the last minute, on April 7, 2010, at EastWest Studios in Hollywood, California.
+"Baby You Don't Wanna Know", along with "Time for You to Go", was one of the four songs that were written and recorded by the band at the last minute, on April 7, 2010, at EastWest Studios in Hollywood, California.
 The song, co-written by Matt Squire, was added to the album at the last minute and its recording was funded by Deryck Whibley himself, as the label refused to pay for any more songs for the album.

 As said by Todd Morse on the album's making-of documentary, Don't Try This at Home, the song's style was more in the vein of classic rock and "straight-up-rock and roll", taking influence from the Rolling Stones and the Beatles, as opposed to all the other songs that were written during 2008–2009, that resulted in a more "dark" alternative rock style.

 In an interview with the band during their European tour in July 2011, the band has commented that they considered releasing either "Blood in My Eyes" or "Back Where I Belong" as the second single, but opted to release "Baby You Don't Wanna Know" instead, as it was more radio friendly.
 It is also on the soundtrack of the 2011 film Green Lantern.

 The band performed the song live for the first time on June 22, 2011, in Angers, France, during the band's summer European leg of the Screaming Bloody Murder Tour.
 The song was since then performed at various other concerts, and although being an official single, the band does not perform it on every date.
 It was performed on and off until August 2011, and was not played again when the band resumed the tour in 2012.